-Doctoral DLEs (based Doctoral Program How the Program Design and Methods for Assessing on the Ontario Learning Objectives Requirements Supports the student achievement Council of Academic Vice-Presidents and Outcomes Attainment of Student Learning Outcomes relative to established program learning outcomes [OCAV]) outcomes and degree-level expectations judgments on and/or child well-being and mental health.
-APDXXXXH Research Proposal Written critique of a complex issues in specialist fields, and mental health.
-Development research study allows students to demonstrate sometimes Three half-courses (0.5 and identify the methods requiring new methods, and 1.0 in one of the of studies related to methods; and three selected areas of special education and The ability to emphasis) will enhance critique current studies produce original research, or other students' understanding of diverse methods that can be for methodological limitations. advanced used to address particular וווווונמנוטווג. scholarship, of a problems of practice.
-They will Assessment in APDXXXXH quality to satisfy also provide sufficient Advanced Study of Tools peer review, and background in the two and Research Methods for to merit interrelated domains of the EdD (1) special education; and Investigating Problems of publication.
-(2) security, child and youth Practice: Data-driven Research for Decision- wellbeing) to allow students to Making will include extend this knowledge in their assessments that show original research. student expertise in Thesis (Dissertation in research design and Thesis (Dissertation in Practice).
-This culminating methods and ability to develop a novel set of work will provide students with research questions along the opportunity to with clear description of demonstrate their ability to method and analysis that critically evaluate and permit analysis of the synthesize the literature, describe and justify the questions.
-Students will also learn how to use data proposed method and research to guide decision-making tools needs to engage in within various contexts research, create new (classroom, school, board). knowledge, as well as their Assignments will include an ability to discuss their findings in light of the existing literature oral presentation of a while noting strength and research methodology and how and why it would be contributions of their research utilized as well as a written and identify the key limitations paper on a topic of interest of their findings. with research questions with method selection and analysis description and discussion of relation to data-based decision- making.
-APDXXXXH Research Proposal Development will [l Spood Severopinent will
+Doctoral DLEs (based Doctoral Program How the Program Design and Methods for Assessing on the Ontario Learning Objectives Requirements Supports the student achievement Council of Academic and Outcomes Attainment of Student Learning relative to established Vice-Presidents Outcomes program learning outcomes [OCAV]) and degree-level expectations judgments on and/or child well-being APDXXXXH Research Proposal Written critique of a complex issues in and mental health.
+Development research study allows specialist fields, Three half courses (0.5 students to demonstrate sometimes Three half-courses (0.5 and identify the methods requiring new methods; and methods, and 1.0 in one of the three selected areas of of studies related to • The ability to emphasis) will enhance special education and critique current studies produce original students' understanding of for methodological research, or other diverse methods that can be limitations. advanced used to address particular initiations. scholarship, of a problems of practice.
+They will Assessment in APDXXXXH quality to satisfy also provide sufficient Advanced Study of Tools peer review, and background in the two and Research Methods for to merit interrelated domains of the Investigating Problems of publication.
+EdD (1) special education; and Practice: Data-driven (2) security, child and youth Research for Decision- wellbeing) to allow students to Making will include extend this knowledge in their assessments that show original research. student expertise in research design and Thesis (Dissertation in methods and ability to Practice).
+This culminating develop a novel set of work will provide students with research questions along the opportunity to with clear description of demonstrate their ability to method and analysis that critically evaluate and permit analysis of the synthesize the literature, questions.
+Students will describe and justify the also learn how to use data proposed method and research to guide decision-making tools needs to engage in within various contexts research, create new (classroom, school, board). knowledge, as well as their Assignments will include an ability to discuss their findings oral presentation of a in light of the existing literature research methodology and while noting strength and how and why it would be contributions of their research utilized as well as a written and identify the key limitations paper on a topic of interest of their findings. with research questions with method selection and analysis description and discussion of relation to data-based decision- making.
+APDXXXXH Research Proposal Development will